maxlambertini/11tysetup.sh/README.md

 ## Where next?

+- Top menu of blog pages _must_ be changed
-The script lacks SASS and Gulp capabilities.
+- The script lacks SASS and Gulp capabilities.

 ## License